HGH: The Ultimate Guide (for Men & Women)

 Testosterone is often taken by beginners as a first steroid cycle, to build exceptional amounts of muscle whilst reducing subcutaneous fat.

-30lbs of lean mass is a typical when testosterone is taken by novices.
+30lbs of lean mass gained is a typical outcome when testosterone is taken by novices.

 Adding testosterone to this stack is optimal for users wanting more pronounced muscle gains.

-The addition of testosterone will not cause a considerably decline in health, with it being one of the mildest AAS.
+The addition of testosterone will not cause a considerable decline in health, with it being one of the mildest AAS.